openaustralia/morph/app/views/documentation/faq/_run_locally.md

     morph

-It will run your local scraper on the Morph server and stream the console output back to you.
+It will run your local scraper on the morph.io server and stream the console output back to you.
 You can use this with any support scraper language without the hassle of having to install lots of things.